moechaker/I2C_Memory_Test_Bench/README.md

 ## Usage

-To run the DAC-SPI verification test bench, perform the following steps:
+To run the verification test bench, perform the following steps:

 1. Visit this link https://www.edaplayground.com/x/h3E5
 2. Top right, hit login and create an account